chinhonnang0000/intermod/README.md

 # intermod
 mindustry mod that contains others that no longer works.
+Additinal detalis and screehshots are in read me.docx

 this mods contains several mod remakes (WIP): Made prior to 2-factor authentication.
 - Malcalor https://github.com/skyethefoxyfox/malcalor